Graylog2/documentation/README.md

 #### Mac & Linux

-It is very likely that you already have all needed software available, if not we recommend [homebrew](https://brew.sh/) for Mac users to install missing requirements and all Linux users should take their distribution package manager.
+It is very likely that you already have all needed software available.
+If not we recommend [homebrew](https://brew.sh/) for Mac and the package manager of the Linux distribution.

 ##### first time preparation

 Clone the repository to your workbench:

     # git clone https://github.com/Graylog2/documentation.git

-Create and enter the Python virtual environment:
+Create and enter the python virtual environment:

     # cd documentation
     # virtualenv .